herrsascha/VariableScout-Docs/README.md

 ## Installation

-1. Install from Figma Community: Visit the [VariableScout Figma Plugin Page](https://www.figma.com/community/plugin/1440799497106254634/variablescout) and click "Install".
+1. Install from Figma Community: Visit the [VariableScout Figma Plugin Page](https://www.figma.com/community/plugin/1440799497106254634/variablescout) and click "Open in...".
 2. Run the Plugin: In your Figma file, go to `Plugins` → `VariableScout` to launch the plugin.

 ## Instructions